ssmiller25/k8s-intro/k8s-intro-dev.md

 <aside class="notes">
     Time: 10 min
-    Take existing Springboot app, buildable by Maven, and show with example of build.
+    Take existing Spring Boot app, build-able by Maven, and show with example of build.
     Original: https://github.com/danielbryantuk/oreilly-docker-java-shopping/
     Customized for this presentation: https://github.com/danielbryantuk/oreilly-docker-java-shopping/ (Apache 2.0 license, so good for modification.)